Local testing framework

 When local testing is enabled, all tables created by DataFrame.save_as_table() are saved as temporary tables in memory and can be retrieved using Session.table().
 You can use the supported DataFrame operations on the table as usual.

-Not all of the built-in functions under snowflake.snowpark.functions are supported in the local testing framework.
-If you use a function that is not supported, you need to use the @patch decorator from snowflake.snowpark.mock to create a patch.
+Some of the built-in functions under snowflake.snowpark.functions are not supported in the local testing framework.
+If you use a function that is not supported, you can use the @patch decorator from snowflake.snowpark.mock to create a patch.

-To define and implement the patched function, the signature (parameter list) must align with the built-in function’s parameters.
+For the patched function to be defined and implemented, the signature (parameter list) must align with the built-in function’s parameters.
 The local testing framework passes parameters to the patched function using the following rules:

 • For parameters of type ColumnOrName in the signature of built-in functions, ColumnEmulator is passed as the parameter of the patched functions.
 ColumnEmulator is similar to a pandas.Series object that contains the column data.